unisave-cloud/website/src/docs/heapstore.md

     - for `IN` and `NOT IN`, the array can have at most 20 items
 - Sort
     - sort at most by 20 fields

-## Stuff to be figured out

-- security rules
-    - allow for field filtering (e.g. you can see other players, but only partially)
-- collection creation & indexes
-- connectivity outage exceptions
-- offline mode
-- query listening
-- interop with entities (createdAt, updatedAt) and entities over any collection name
-- set/delete carefully that checks revisions and works only in online mode
-- serialization of anonymous types `new { foo = 42 }`

 ## API Reference